Daniel Lewis Lee: Death row

+The mother of Nancy Mueller, Earlene Branch Peterson, pleaded for clemency on behalf of Lee.
+She stated, "I can't see how executing Daniel Lee will honor my daughter in any way.
+In fact, it's kinda like it dirties her name.
+Because she wouldn't want it and I don't want it."

+Execution

 The execution date was set for July 13, 2020, the first of several federal executions scheduled after the D.C.
 Circuit's ruling.
 The victims' families asked for a rescheduling of the date, saying they were unable to travel to witness the execution due to the COVID-19 pandemic in the United States, but the Seventh Circuit ruled that while allowing the victims' families to attend such events is standard practice, there are no rights or legal basis for their attendance, and denied a change in date.
 The victims' families sent an emergency appeal to the Supreme Court.
 Before the Supreme Court could rule, Judge Chutkan ordered a halt to all federal executions on the basis that the process was "very likely to cause extreme pain and needless suffering".
 The Department of Justice appealed to both the Court of Appeals for the D.C.
 Circuit and the Supreme Court.
 The D.C.
 Circuit Court did not intervene.
 In the early morning of July 14, 2020, the Supreme Court lifted the hold that Judge Chutkan previously implemented in a 5–4 decision.
 This action allowed the Department of Justice to proceed with the execution; Lee's lawyers said that the execution could not go forward after midnight under federal regulations.

 Lee was executed later that morning.
 When asked for a final statement, he denied committing the crime, stating, "I didn't do it.
 I've made a lot of mistakes in my life, but I'm not a murderer.
 You're killing an innocent man", and that he and Kehoe had been in a different part of the country when the crime occurred.
 Lee was pronounced dead at 8:07 a.m. after receiving a single-dose lethal injection of pentobarbital.

 Lee was the first person to be executed by the United States federal government since the execution of Louis Jones Jr. in 2003.
 Overall, his execution was the fourth federal execution since legislation permitting the resumption of the practice was passed in 1988.